kslides/kslides/README.md

 the [kslides-template](https://github.com/kslides/kslides-template) repo and assign it a new name, or generate a new repository using [kslides-template](https://github.com/kslides/kslides-template) as a [template](https://github.com/kslides/kslides-template/generate).
 The advantage of forking is you will be able to pull upstream changes and stay current with kslides-template updates.
-Github provides more details on [templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) and [forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).
+GitHub provides more details on [templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) and [forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).